-Scenography, six models
+Scenography, six paper models

-Paper and glue, drawings are wax pastel on paper
+Paper and glue, wax pastel on paper

-4m x 4m x 1,65m
+exhibition is 4m x 4m x 1,65m